And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 Right.

-Um and I found it interesting, and I wanted to know what you thought that even though Republicans, Democrats, independents, everybody could vote Republican and vote for McCain if they wanted to, he still lost by a pretty wide margin to John or to Mitt Romney.
+And I found it interesting, and I wanted to know what you thought, that even though Republicans, Democrats, Independents, everybody could vote Republican and vote for McCain if they wanted to, he still lost by a pretty wide margin to Mitt Romney.

-Yeah, and that was the polsters had that race all wrong.
+Yeah, and that was the pollsters had that race all wrong.

-Um, I mean a lot of independents could have you know that was their chance to vote for McCain if they really thought he was big unifier.
+You know, I mean, a lot of independents could have, you know, that was their chance to vote for McCain if they really thought he was a big unifier.

 Especially relevant in that is that there was no Democrat primary.